Library Collections

 Exhibition Catalogs

-An Exhibition catalog is a printed publication that documents an art exhibit from a museum or gallery.
-Our collection spans most of the 20th century and the 21st century.
+An exhibition catalog is a publication that documents an art exhibit from a museum or gallery.
+These books are in the Circulating Stacks, and you can identify them by the green Exhibition Catalog sticker on their spines.

 Auction Catalogs

-Auction Catalogs are from Sotheby's and Christie's.
-They contain images of decorative arts, furniture, paintings, and more.
-They can be checked out of the library for 2 weeks.
+Sotheby's and Christie’s auction catalogs contain images of decorative arts, furniture, paintings, and more.
+They can be checked out for 2 weeks.

 Screenplays

-The screenplay collection is located along the back wall of the Library.
-They can be checked out of the Library for 2 weeks.
+This collection is located along the back wall of the library.
+Use our online catalog to find screenplays, which can be checked out for 2 weeks.

 Picture Files